JohnScience/rust_java_lib_host_example/README.md

 - It would be awesome to see the creation of cross-language interoperability WG.

+- It seems that there's quite a lot of boilerplate in `build.gradle`.
+Maybe a Gradle plugin could be created to make the code more concise and less error-prone.

 ## Also see

 - SWIG, a software development tool that connects programs written in C and C++ with a variety of high-level programming languages: <https://www.swig.org/>.